gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 }
 ```

-> In addition to the cache, plugin's can save metadata to the [internal Redux store](/docs/data-storage-redux/) with `setPluginStatus`
+> In addition to the cache, plugins can save metadata to the [internal Redux store](/docs/data-storage-redux/) with `setPluginStatus`.

 This can reduce the time it takes repeated data fetching operations to run if you are pulling in large amounts of data for your plugin.
 Existing plugins like [`gatsby-source-contentful`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-contentful/src/gatsby-node.js) generate a token that is sent with each request to only return new data.

-You can read more about the cache API, other types of plugins that leverage the cache, and example open source plugins that use the cache in the [Build Caching](/docs/build-caching) guide.
+You can read more about the cache API, other types of plugins that leverage the cache, and example open source plugins that use the cache in the [build caching guide](/docs/build-caching).

 ### Adding relationships between nodes

 Gatsby source plugins not only create nodes, they also create relationships between nodes that are exposed to GraphQL queries.

-There are two types of node relationships in Gatsby: (1) foreign-key based and (1) transformations (parent-child).
+There are two types of node relationships in Gatsby: (1) foreign-key based and (2) transformations (parent-child).

 #### Option 1: foreign-key relationships